nsip/HITS-Reports/README.md

 ===========
 If you add a new report:

-1. Edit lib/HITS/Report/Rules.pm _lookups(), to add any new database tables containing RefIds that need to be tested
+1. Edit lib/HITS/Report/Rules.pm _lookups(), to add any new database tables containing RefIds that need to be tested against
+2. If you need any new rules, you will need to edit Edit lib/HITS/Report/Rules.pm to add a new sub, patterned after the existing rules
+3. Add a new directory for the report
+4. Add a file in.pl to the directory, patterned after the existing report scripts
+5. Add tests to the tests => [] array.
+Each test validates the results of a single database query (typically a query for all instances of an object)
+6. Add subtests to each test.
+   * Ensure that mandatory elements and enum types are included in subtest validation

 Presentation